dgoemans/redux-robot/README.md

-# tsprimer
+# TS-Primer
 The dawn of a TypeScript project.

-## automated tests
+## Automated tests
-NEVER commit something that breaks the build!
+Never commit something that breaks the build!
 You can easily prevent this by linking the `test.sh` script as a git `pre-commit` hook!

 like this: